oduerr/dl_tutorial/lasagne/README.md

 #### Other tutorials.
 Creating this tutorial I was very much inspired by the following great tutorials:

-* [danielnouri](http://danielnouri.org/notes/2014/12/17/using-convolutional-neural-nets-to-detect-facial-keypoints-tutorial/) describing the use of Lasagne in facial keypoint detection
+* [danielnouri](http://danielnouri.org/notes/2014/12/17/using-convolutional-neural-nets-to-detect-facial-keypoints-tutorial/) describing the use of Lasagne in facial keypoint detection.
+A great tutorial which inspired this tutorial.

 * [msegala Code Plankton](https://github.com/msegala/Kaggle-National_Data_Science_Bowl) quite simple code, which also a contains a `Batchiterator`

 #### Other inks